-This dynamic speaker grew up in Charleston, West Virginia, and was raised Baptist but switched to Pentecostal after “speaking in tongues” at a storefront Apostolic church.
-He was married in 1980 and has twin sons.
+He grew up in Charleston, West Virginia, and was raised Baptist but switched to Pentecostal after “speaking in tongues” at a storefront Apostolic church.
+He married in 1980 and has twin sons.
 His far-flung itinerant preaching ministry was based for many years in West Virginia, but in 1996 he moved to Texas and founded the Potter’s House, purchasing property formerly belong to W.V.
 Grant’s Eagle’s Nest Family Church for $3.2 million.

-Such praise from a worldly magazine that regularly mocks things pertaining to Jesus Christ and challenges the authority of the Bible sends up strong warning signals for Bible believers, because Jesus Christ said, “Woe unto you, when all men shall speak well of you! for so did their fathers to the false prophets” (Luke 6:26).
+Such praise from a worldly magazine that regularly challenges the authority of the Bible and mocks the things of Christ sends up strong warning signals for Bible believers, because the Lord Jesus Christ said, “Woe unto you, when all men shall speak well of you! for so did their fathers to the false prophets” (Luke 6:26).
 When this wicked world loves a preacher, something is wrong!

 In Jakes’ case, it is not too difficult to understand his popularity.
-He preaches a positive, self-esteem-building message.
+He preaches a positive, self-esteem, “it’s all about you” message.

 Jakes appears with and supports the most radical of today’s charismatics, including Paul and Jan Crouch and Trinity Broadcasting Network.
-This is the network that has helped popularize such unscriptural practices and dangerous phenomena as hysterical laughing, spirit slaying, Christian rock & roll, healing in the atonement, and evangelical Catholicism.
+This is the network that has helped popularize such unscriptural practices and doctrines as hysterical laughing, spirit slaying, Christian rock & roll, healing in the atonement, and evangelical Catholicism.

 Jakes himself practices the unscriptural and dangerous “spirit slaying,” whereby people are knocked to the floor, allegedly by the Holy Spirit.

-Jakes believes in the prosperity gospel.
-Like many of the Trinity Broadcasting Network preachers, Jakes falsely claims that Jesus was rich and that God wants us to be rich, too.
-He and his wife live in a $1.7 million mansion.
-When raising funds for the Trinity Broadcasting Network, Jakes uses the unscriptural prosperity gospel message that has worked so well for many of the Pentecostals.
-He told the TBN audience that if they give to TBN, God will give them prosperity in everything, money, marriage, romance, etc.
+Jakes preaches the prosperity gospel.
+He falsely claims that Jesus was rich and that God wants us to be rich, too.
+He lives in a $1.7 million mansion.
+When raising funds for the Trinity Broadcasting Network, Jakes uses the prosperity gospel message that has worked so well for many of the Pentecostals.
+He told the TBN audience that if they give to TBN, God will give them prosperity in everything: money, marriage, romance, etc.

 Jakes admits that he formerly preached “Jesus Only” or “Oneness” theology, which rejects the doctrine of the Trinity.
 But he still faces two ways on this important issue.
-In a conversation in the Elephant Room, held at First Baptist Church in Jacksonville, Florida, January 2012, Jakes said on one hand that he has moved away from a Oneness view to embrace the Trinity as “one God, three Persons.”
+In a conversation in the Elephant Room at First Baptist Church in Jacksonville, Florida, January 2012, Jakes said on one hand that he has moved away from a Oneness view to embrace the Trinity as “one God, three Persons.”
 But he hastened to say that he still “prefers” the term “manifestations,” believes that men on both sides of the issue are “saying the same thing,” and fellowships with those on all sides.
-He issued no repentance for the fact that by his own admission he preached Oneness heresy for years.
-In fact, he is still at least sympathetic to Oneness theology, still defends its unscriptural terminology (by the misuse of 1 Timothy 3:16, for example), still falsely claims that this doctrine is an issue of “seeing through a glass darkly” and thus no one has the issue right, and refuses to obey the Bible by separating from heretics.
+He is still at least sympathetic to Oneness theology, still defends its unscriptural terminology, still falsely claims that this doctrine is an issue of “seeing through a glass darkly” and thus no one has the issue right, and refuses to obey the Bible by separating from heretics.

 In fact, he’s not sure there are any heretics, and he’s far too busy promoting unity to worry much about them, even if they exist.

-America’s preachers are her fundamental problem.
+The preachers are America’s fundamental problem.
 America doesn’t fear God today because America’s preachers don’t preach the fear of God.
-Like T.D.
-Jakes, they are too busy building megachurches by preaching smooth things (e.g., motivational psychology).

 “Therefore thus saith the LORD of hosts concerning the prophets; Behold, I will feed them with wormwood, and make them drink the water of gall: for from the prophets of Jerusalem is profaneness gone forth into all the land. ...
 But if they had stood in my counsel, and had caused my people to hear my words, then they should have turned them from their evil way, and from the evil of their doings” (Jeremiah 23:15, 22).